Marcie and The Cookies: 1967–1972: Marcie and The Cookies

 That same year Marcie & The Cookies were presented the "Best Female Act for 1968" award by national pop magazine Go-Set and were awarded the "Critics Award" for the top Australian vocal act.

 As a group they released only two singles.
 They were in demand for session work such as on the Tony Worsley & The Blue Jays track, "Something's Got a Hold on Me".
 During 1969 the group toured South East Asia for three months performing in Singapore, Malaysia, Hong Kong, Thailand and the Philippines.
-The tour included performances to Vietnam war servicemen at American bases.
+The tour included performances to Vietnam War servicemen at American bases.

-After more than two years overseas Marcie decided to return home to Australia, leaving the Cook sisters to continue on as backing singers.
-With Peter Williams, they went on to form a new group called Spirit of Progress who recorded a couple of singles on the Decca label and were the support act also for Cliff Richard on tour.
+After more than two years overseas Jones decided to return home to Australia, leaving the Cook sisters to continue on as backing singers.
+With Peter Williams, they went on to form a new group called Spirit of Progress who recorded a couple of singles on the Philips label and were the support act also for Cliff Richard on tour.

-1973- present: Marcie Jones solo
+1973–2025: Marcie Jones solo

-On returning to Australia, Marcie Jones then resumed her solo career with a new manager and record label, Atlantic.
+On returning to Australia, Jones then resumed her solo career with a new manager and record label, Atlantic.
 She released an album and five singles between 1973 and 1976, the second of which, "Gonna Get Married", was her best chart success in 1974.
 The single "Baby I Need Your Loving" from 1975 was produced by Del Shannon.

-Marcie has continued to perform both solo and with The Cookies (under the name of Marcie Jones and The Cookies), in stage shows, clubs, concerts and tours supporting major overseas artists until the present day.
-In their 40-year career they have toured with The Monkees, Gene Pitney, Cliff Richard, The Shadows, Roy Orbison, Tom Jones, Del Shannon, Ray Stevens and other performers.
-They perform a mixture of sixties and soul, ballads and rock.
+Jones continued to perform both solo and with The Cookies (under the name of Marcie Jones and The Cookies), in stage shows, clubs, concerts and tours supporting major overseas artists.
+In their 40-year career they toured with The Monkees, Gene Pitney, Cliff Richard, The Shadows, Roy Orbison, Tom Jones, Del Shannon, Ray Stevens and other performers.
+They performed a mixture of sixties and soul, ballads and rock.

-More recently Marcie has embraced the country genre putting out a country CD in 1999.
+Jones embraced the country genre in 1999 by releasing a CD of that music.

-In mid-2008, Marcie became a presenter on 100.7 Highlands FM, a community radio station based in the Macedon Ranges in Victoria, Australia, where she co-hosts a weekly show entitled "Blonde and Blonder".
+In mid-2008, Jones became a presenter on 100.7 Highlands FM, a community radio station based in the Macedon Ranges in Victoria, Australia, where she co-hosted a weekly show entitled "Blonde and Blonder".